VEF I-14

 The VEF I-14 was a Latvian Air Force trainer aircraft prototype, built by VEF.

 Design and development

 Kārlis Irbītis began work on the I-14 in 1936 in response to an order placed by the Latvian Air Force for a new trainer aircraft.
-Taking inspiration from Miles aircraft, the I-14 was a low-wing monoplane with fixed, conventional landing gear.
+Taking inspiration from the British Miles aircraft, the I-14 was a low-wing monoplane with fixed, conventional landing gear.
 The single pilot sat in an enclosed cockpit.
 It was powered by a 200 hp Menasco B6S Buccaneer.

 Operational history

 The I-14 made its maiden flight on 19 November 1937.
 On 23 April 1938, the aircraft was destroyed in a crash, its pilot, Bandenieks, was unhurt.
 Development of the I-14 was abandoned in favor of the more advanced VEF I-15.